-PSY 901 Advanced Clinical Practicum/Externship IV
+PSY 901 - Advanced Clinical Practicum/Externship IV

 This is an ad hoc course designed for students who have not begun the pre-doctoral internship and who are in an advanced clinical experience at the externship site.
 This course may be repeated as needed.
-This course reflects time spent gaining clinical experience at the externship site.
-Students also attend and present regularly scheduled case consultation groups which focus on skill development in the areas of diagnosis, treatment planning, clinical skills, and provision of services from an integrated perspective.
-(3 credits)(Prerequisite: PSY 801)
+This course reflects time spent gaining clinical experience at the externship site, providing psychotherapy and psychological assessments.
+Students also attend and present regularly scheduled case consultation groups that focus on skill development in the areas of diagnosis, treatment planning, clinical skills, and provision of services from an integrated perspective.
+(Prerequisite: PSY 801) (3 credit hrs)

-PSY 902 Advanced Clinical Practicum/Externship V
+PSY 902 - Advanced Clinical Practicum/Externship V

 This is an ad hoc course designed for students who have not begun the pre-doctoral internship and who are in an advanced clinical experience at the externship site.
 This course may be repeated as needed.
-This course reflects time spent gaining clinical experience at the externship site.
-Students also attend and present regularly scheduled case consultation groups which focus on skill development in the areas of diagnosis, treatment planning, clinical skills, and provision of services from an integrated perspective.
-(3 credit hrs)(Prerequisite: PSY 902)
+This course reflects time spent gaining clinical experience at the externship site, providing psychotherapy and psychological assessments.
+Students also attend and present regularly scheduled case consultation groups that focus on skill development in the areas of diagnosis, treatment planning, clinical skills, and provision of services from an integrated perspective.
+(Prerequisite: PSY 901) (3 credit hrs)

-PSY 903 Advanced Clinical Practicum/Externship VI
+PSY 903 - Advanced Clinical Practicum/Externship VI

-This is an ad hoc course designed for students who have not begun the pre-doctoral internship and who are in an advanced clinical experience at the externship site during the summer semester.
+This is an ad hoc course designed for students who have not begun the pre-doctoral internship and who are in an advanced clinical experience at the externship site during the Summer semester.
 This course may be repeated as needed.
-This course reflects time spent gaining clinical experience at the externship site.
-Students also attend and present regularly scheduled case consultation groups which focus on skill development in the areas of diagnosis, treatment planning, clinical skills, and provision of services from an integrated perspective.
-(3 credit hrs)(Prerequisite: PSY 902 for additional details)
+This course reflects time spent gaining clinical experience at the externship site, providing psychotherapy and psychological assessments.
+Students also attend and present regularly scheduled case consultation groups that focus on skill development in the areas of diagnosis, treatment planning, clinical skills, and provision of services from an integrated perspective.
+(Prerequisite: PSY 902) (3 credit hrs)